 Parman & Easterday understands the ins-and-outs of trust creation in Oklahoma City.
 We have provided assistance to many clients in creating different kinds of trusts to accomplish their asset protection and estate planning goals.

 To find out more about trust creation and what is involved in creating a trust, you can join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to speak with an Oklahoma City trusts lawyer about the ways in which our legal team can assist you.
+You can also give us a call today at (405) 843-6100 or contact us online to speak with an Oklahoma City trusts lawyer about the ways in which our legal team can assist you.
 Call now to get your trust creation process started.